import EventEmitter from 'node:events';

 // @note: deleting schema

-for (let [_id, state] of this._serverStatesById.entries()) {
+for (let [_id, state] of this._sharedStatePrivateById) {

 if (state.schemaName === schemaName) {

-for (let [remoteId, attached] of state._attachedClients.entries()) {
+for (let [remoteId, clientInfos] of state._attachedClients) {

 state._detachClient(remoteId, attached);